 By answering the question in the first sentence, we made sure that the reader got what they searched for instantly.
 If they didn't click on the link after seeing the answer box, then they probably weren't someone we needed to target anyway.

-But if they did click through, they'd get their answer PLUS a list of factors that contributes to the cost of AdWords.
+If they did click through, they'd get their answer plus a list of factors that contribute to the cost of AdWords.
 It's additional information that our target audience would probably want to know, which would entice them to scroll down, read on and even click on the CTA.